Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

 \textbf{Evaluation.} To ensure a fair comparison with prior work, we use DeepLabv3+ \cite{chen2018encoder} pretrained on ImageNet \cite{deng2009imagenet} as our segmentation model.
 The projection head for contrastive learning comprises a Conv-ReLU-Dropout-Conv block.
 The segmentation head and projection head map the ASPP output to $C$ classes and a 256-dimensional feature space, respectively.
 Consistent with previous studies, we evaluate segmentation performance using the mean intersection-over-union (mIoU) metric across all datasets.
 We utilize Gen-Student to evaluate the performance of our novel framework.

-\textbf{Implementation Details.} The two student models share the same architecture, utilizing DeepLabV3+, but have different initializations.
+\textbf{Implementation Details.} Prior to the main training phase, we pre-optimize for 50 epochs using an Adam optimizer and a $10^{-3}$ learning rate to generate evenly distributed anchors.
+The two student models share the same architecture, utilizing DeepLabV3+, but have different initializations.
 Both models are trained using the stochastic gradient descent (SGD) optimizer.
-When training on the Cityscapes dataset, the learning rate is initialized to ${10^{-2}}$, whereas, for the PASCAL VOC 2012 dataset, it is $5 \times 10^{-3}$.
+When training on the Cityscapes and CamVid dataset, the learning rate is initialized to ${10^{-2}}$, whereas, for the PASCAL VOC 2012 dataset, it is $5 \times 10^{-3}$.
 The momentum for the optimizer is maintained at $0.9$.
 For adjusting the learning rate, we employ a polynomial decay strategy defined by $1-(\frac{\text{iter}}{\text{max\_iter}})^{\text{power}}$, with the power parameter set to $0.9$.
-During training, images are randomly cropped to $800 \times 800$ pixels with a batch size of 3 for the Cityscapes dataset.
+During training, images are randomly cropped to $800 \times 800$ pixels with a batch size of 4 for the Cityscapes dataset.
 For the PASCAL VOC 2012 dataset, a crop size of $512 \times 512$ pixels with a batch size of 8 is used.
+In the case of the CamVid dataset, the configuration remains similar to that of Cityscapes, except that the images are cropped to $360 \times 480$ pixels and the batch size is set to 16.
 The weights and hyperparameters for the loss functions are configured as follows: $\lambda_{s} = 1$, $\lambda_{u} = 1$, $\lambda_{ctr} = 0.1$, $\tau = 0.5$, $ \phi = 0.95$, and $N = 256$.
 To implement strong data augmentation, three rectangular regions with random ratios ranging from 0.25 to 0.5 are randomly positioned within the input image and augmented using the CutMix \cite{yun2019cutmix} strategy.